14 Mysteries of the Ocean Scientists Still Can’t Explain

 Esteban De Armas/Shutterstock

 This huge animal could be the mythical kraken featured in Pirates of the Caribbean and Jules Verne’s 20,000 Leagues Under the Sea.
 Although it’s unlikely that the giant squid actually attacked ships, very little is known about this mysterious creature of the deep.
 It wasn’t even photographed alive until 2004 and not filmed until several years later, when it was caught at the surface.
 Underwater video was not accomplished until 2012.
 Scientists have learned virtually nothing about the lives of these deep-sea giants, not even how big they get, although some estimates predict they grow up to 66 feet.
 Only their cousin the colossal squid might be bigger in weight, although probably not length—but even less is known about them.
+In real life, many sea creatures are adorable, rather than horrifying; these photos of manatees prove it.

 We might not know much about the terrain of the ocean, but we have seen is just as stunning as what’s on land—and in fact, may be strikingly similar.
 “Brine pools,” where the salt water concentration is greater than the surrounding ocean, create lake-like surfaces and shorelines.
 Earth’s largest waterfall is actually underwater in the Denmark Strait, where colder water tumbles over a huge drop in the ocean floor, falling 11,500 feet (the largest land waterfall is only 3,212 feet).
 Underwater volcanoes erupt—the largest one ever recently happened, and scientists almost missed it.
 Although researchers know all of these things exist, their exact mechanisms are still being investigated, making them one of the perplexing science mysteries no one has figured out.